 VII.Criteria for Evaluating Philosophy Essays

 Appropriateness.
 Does your essay answer the assigned question?
-Does your essay
+Does your essay address

-address the main topic stated in your thesis?
+the main topic stated in your thesis?

 Clarity of exposition and argument.
-How clearly have you explained the arguments
+How clearly have you explained the arguments and

-have you expressed your critical evaluation of the arguments contained in the readings?
+you expressed your critical evaluation of the arguments contained in the readings?
+Have

-Have you clearly stated the reasons behind your evaluations?
+you clearly stated the reasons behind your evaluations?